 1. Cut and place the red pepper and chilli on a lined baking

 tray.
-Add the honey and 1 tablespoon of olive oil and roast for 20
+Add the agave and 1 tablespoon of olive oil and roast for 20

 minutes at 170ºC until soft and slightly charred.
 Keep the baking

 2. Place the couscous in a bowl and add boiling water so it just

 covers the top of the couscous by approximately 1/2cm.
 Add the

 cumin to the couscous and stir in.
 Cover with a lid or plate and

 3. Drain the can of chestnuts, chop them and put them aside.